rrgmc/litsql/README.md

 Ok, it really is an SQL query builder, but it aims to be an **easier-to-use replacement for raw SQL strings**.

-Each `litsql` statement must be directly related to an SQL output, **including whitespace**, which must be obvious to the user of the library.
+Each `litsql` statement must be directly related to an SQL output, **including whitespace** (backed by whitespace tests), which must be obvious to the user of the library.
 The output will be exactly the passed values, so the library won't prevent invalid SQL from being generated.

-The library tests **includes testing for exact string and whitespace output** to ensure this.

 ```go
 func ExampleSelect_literalSimple() {